DataDog/documentation/content/en/account_management/rbac/_index.md

   - /account_management/users/custom_roles
   - /account_management/rbac/log_management
 further_reading:
-- link: "account_management/rbac/log_management/"
-  tag: "Documentation"
-  text: "RBAC for Log Management"
 - link: "/api/#roles"
   tag: "Documentation"
   text: "Manage Roles and Permissions with the Roles API"
+- link: "/api/#get-permissions"
+  tag: "Documentation"
+  text: "Manage your permissions with the Permission API"
+- link: "/account_management/rbac/permissions"
+  tag: "Documentation"
+  text: "Discover the list of permissions available."
 ---

 Roles categorize users and define what account permissions those users have, such as what data they can read or what account assets they can modify.
-By default, Datadog offers three roles, and you can create custom roles so you can define a better mapping between your users and their permissions.
+By default, Datadog offers three roles, and you can create [custom roles](#custom-roles) so you can define a better mapping between your users and their permissions.

 By granting permissions to roles, any user who is associated with that role receives that permission.
 When users are associated with multiple roles, they receive all the permissions granted to each of their roles.
 The more roles a user is associated with, the more access they have within a Datadog account.

-## Out of the Box Roles
+## Datadog Default Roles

 | Role                       | Description                                                                                                                                                                                                                                  |
 |----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|